Tiny-Earth/DemoSite/site/src/design.md

     - Explain how backward design can support an inclusive learning experience.
     - Practice applying backward design to your course by drafting a course map.
     - Practice writing learning goals and objectives for your course that incorporate the six facets of science and inclusive learning.
-    - Evaluate the level of cognitive engagement (Bloom’s level) for learning objectives.
+    - Evaluate the level of engagement (Bloom’s level) for learning objectives.
     - Evaluate the extent to which learning goals and objectives support inclusive learning.

 ## Course Design Defined